naufalan/OSINT-Resource/README.md

 ### Search Engine
 * [Webmii](https://webmii.com/)
 * [TruthFinder](https://www.truthfinder.com)<br>
-    is one of the most popular people search engines; it is a public search record that gives instant access to a wide set of personal information about anyone living in the United States
+    Most popular people search engines, it is a public search record that gives instant access to a wide set of personal information about anyone living in the United States
 *  [411](https://www.411.co)<br>
     Only for US
 * [Pipl](https://pipl.com)<br>
-    is another popular people search engine that covers the entire world
+    Another popular people search engine that covers the entire world
 * [Spokeo](https://www.spokeo.com)<br>
     Only for US
 * [TruePeopleSearch](https://www.truepeoplesearch.com)<br>